andreagrisafi/SALTED/README.rst

    :code:`salted.rkhs_vector` (MPI parallelizable)

-- Build regression matrices over a maximum of :code:`Ntrain` training structure.
-These can be either selected at random :code:`trainsel="random"` or sequentially :code:`trainsel="sequential"` from the total dataset.
-The variable :code:`trainfrac` can be used to define the fraction of the total training data to be used (useful for making learning cruves).
+- Build regression matrices over a maximum of :code:`inp.gpr.Ntrain` training structure.
+These can be either selected at random (:code:`inp.gpr.trainsel="random")` or sequentially (:code:`inp.gpr.trainsel="sequential"`) from the entire dataset.
+The variable :code:`inp.gpr.trainfrac` can be used to define the fraction of the total training data to be used (useful for making learning cruves).

-:code:`matrices.build()`
+   :code:`salted.matrices` (MPI parallelizable)

-- Perform regression with a given regularization parameter :code:`regul`.
-NB: An explicit minimization of the loss function is recommended when the dimensionality of the problem exceeds $10^5$; see the MPI examples for how to run SALTED in this case.
+- Perform regression with a given regularization parameter :code:`inp.gpr.regul`.

-:code:`regression.build()`
+   :code:`salted.regression`

+- When the dimensionality of the learning problem exceeds $10^5$, it is recommended to perform an explicit minimization of the SALTED loss function:

+   :code:`salted.minimize_loss` (MPI parallelizable)

-- Validate predictions over the structures that have not been retained for training by estimating the density error as reported in Ref.(4).
+- Validate predictions over the structures that have not been retained for training by computing the root mean square error in agreement to the definition of the SALTED loss function.

-:code:`validation.build()`
+   :code:`salted.validation` (MPI parallelizable)

-Once the SALTED model has been trained and validated, SALTED predictions for a new dataset can be performed as follows:
+Once the SALTED model has been trained and validated, SALTED predictions for a new unseen dataset can be handled according to the :code:`inp.prediction` section.
+For that, a :code:`inp.prediction.filename` must be specified in XYZ format, while a :code:`inp.prediction.predname` string can be defined to label the prediction directories.
+Equivariant predictions over a given thataset can then be run as follows:

-- Import prediction module

-:code:`from salted import equipred`

-- Perform equivariant predictions and save prediction outputs in dedicated folders located in :code:`saltedpath` by making use of a :code:`predname` string that is appended to the name of the prediction directories.

-:code:`equipred.build()`
+   :code:`salted.equipred` (MPI parallelizable)

 Contact
 -------